 Further information on these programmes, and earlier work undertaken by and on behalf of the Abu Dhabi Dialogue, can be found on this website.

-Every year, temporary contractual workers from South and South-East Asian countries make the decision to pursue foreign employment in the Gulf...Continue Reading
+Every year, temporary contractual workers from South and South-East Asian countries make the decision to pursue foreign employment in the Gulf region.Continue Reading

 Abu Dhabi Dialogue 2018 © Copyrights